mbrmj875/SQLALL/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Let’s apply data intervals for the `person` table.
+Let's apply data intervals to the `person` table.
-Please make a SQL statement which returns a person's identifiers, person's names and interval of person’s ages (set a name of a new calculated column as ‘interval_info’) based on pseudo code below.
+Please make an SQL statement that returns the identifiers of a person, the person's names, and the interval of the person's ages (set a name of a new calculated column as 'interval_info') based on the pseudo code below.

     if (age >= 10 and age <= 20) then return 'interval #1'
     else if (age > 20 and age < 24) then return 'interval #2'
     else return 'interval #3'

-and yes...please sort a result by ‘interval_info’ column in ascending mode.
+And yes... please sort a result by ‘interval_info’ column in ascending mode.

 ## Chapter XII
 ## Exercise 08 - First steps into SQL world